 Such a solution is part of a larger scheme that people should think about: connect again to understand how to keep this planet habitable.

-Munday is not the only scientist considering dramatic measures to combat climate change.
-Advocates of geoengineering they suggested spraying reflective aerosols in the atmosphere to cool the planet by reducing solar absorption.
-A controversial proposition, as less sunlight could have other undesirable effects besides cooling, such as reduced plant growth.
+Munday isn't the only scientist considering dramatic measures to combat climate change.
+Supporters of geoengineering they suggested spraying reflective aerosols into the atmosphere to cool the planet by reducing solar absorption.
+A controversial proposal, given that less sunlight could have other unwanted effects besides cooling, such as reduced plant growth.

 Unlike some large-scale solutions for climate change, the distribution of thermally emissive materials is harmless and can occur in small steps.
 The material is thin and can be applied like paint on a roof or panel.
 Several technologies capable of cooling the planet and replacing burning fossil fuels (such as Munday's night panels) are needed to truly address the problem.